For small retail businesses, generating buzz and driving sales is essential for sustainability and growth.

-With that in mind, let’s dig into four of the most common and effective types of promotions to use to spur engagement and sales for your small retail business.
+With that in mind, let’s dig into 3 effective sales promotion ideas to drive sales for your small retail business.

-However, each differs in how they go about doing so:
+However, each differs in how they do so:

 - Coupons are vouchers providing a discount or other promotional offer.

-- Rebates provide discounts to customers after a purchase has been made.
-In other words, the customer will receive monetary compensation after making a purchase and submitting the rebate offer to the retailer.
+- Rebates offer discounts to customers after a purchase has been made.
+The customer will receive monetary compensation only after making a purchase and submitting the rebate offer to the retailer.

-When offering discounts or rebates, there are two key things to keep in mind:
+When offering discounts or rebates, there are 2 key things to keep in mind:

 - Ensure the value of the offer is substantial enough to stir your customers to action.
 For example, a $5 discount on a $1,000 product probably won’t do much to convince your customers to convert.

-- On the other hand, don’t go overboard with your promotional discounts to the point that they cut into your bottom line.
-A 75% discount probably will generate a ton of additional sales — but it’s going to destroy your profit margin.
+- Don’t go overboard with your promotional activities to increase sales to the point that they cut into your bottom line.
+Running a discount ad for 75% off a product or entire purchase probably will generate a ton of additional sales, but it will destroy your profit margin.

 Determine the optimal discount offer to provide your customers that raises the chances of converting and leads to an increase in your bottom line.
-This requires digging into your costs, your sought-after profit levels and the average order value of your customers — among other pieces of data specific to your business.
+This requires digging into data such as your costs, your sought-after profit levels and the average order value of your customers.

-Another way to drive engagement and increase sales is to offer free or low-cost products to your customers.
+Another sales promotion idea to drive engagement and increase sales is to offer free or low-cost products to your customers.

-Offering free samples gives potential customers a quick taste of the value of your product or service — with zero risk on their part.
+Offering free samples gives potential customers a quick taste of the value of your product or service with zero risks on their part.

 Similarly, offering freebies provides another no-risk situation for your customers, but typically are a bit more personalized.
-For example, online grocery retailer Thrive Market often includes one or two free items with shipments that specifically align with the individual customer’s preferences.
+For example, online grocery retailer Thrive Market often includes 1 or 2 free items with shipments that specifically align with the individual customer preferences.

-Another approach is to offer what is known as a loss leader — a product that’s typically sold for minimal profit (or, often, at a loss), with the goal of recouping lost profits through subsequent sales of related items.
+Another sales promotion idea is to offer what is known as a loss leader — a product that’s typically sold for minimal profit (or, often, at a loss), with the goal of recouping lost profits through subsequent sales of related items.

 For example, companies such as Gillette lose money on initial purchases of their razors, with the understanding that their customers will need to continually purchase replacement blades (known as the “bait and hook” business model).
-Not only are the blades sold for massive profits in the first place, but they’re also guaranteed to fly off the shelves on a regular basis — leading to enormous revenues for the providing company.
+Not only are the blades sold at high margins, but they’re also guaranteed to be purchased regularly, leading to increased profits.

-We’ve focused on temporary or situational promotions to stir your customers to take action, but there’s something to be said about playing the long game.
-Developing a loyalty program can allow you to do just that.
+Several of the sales promotion ideas we’ve focused on are temporary or situational offers to entice your customers to take action.
+However, there’s something to be said about playing the long game; developing a loyalty program can allow you to do just that.

-The goal of a loyalty program is to provide more specific promotions, sales, and deals to your top customers.
-These deals often involve many of the strategies we’ve discussed — and can involve more recreational experiences revolving around your brand.
+The goal of a loyalty program is to provide specific promotions, sales and deals to your top customers.

 For example, Starbucks’ loyalty program allows regular customers to collect “stars” (points) that can be exchanged for free food or drink items as well as other products (such as mugs and thermoses).

 On the customers’ side, they earn more stars for spending more cash—which allows them to earn more free offers over time.
-On the company’s side, this leads to more — and more intensive — engagement among the brand’s most loyal customers—which ultimately translates into additional opportunities to generate higher revenues.
+On the company’s side, this leads to more intensive engagement among the brand’s most loyal customers—which ultimately translates into higher revenues.